 - the validity or execution of testamentary dispositions;

-- inheritance, its charges and the charges related to the heirs’ possible claims against one another;
+- inheritance, associated charges and those related to the heirs’ possible claims against one another;

-- the applications of legatees/creditors of the deceased against any of the heirs/the executor of the will;
+- applications of legatees/creditors of the deceased against any of the heirs/the executor of the will;

-- in respect of applications related to companies, until the completion of the liquidation/deregistration proceedings, the court where the company has its principal office has exclusive jurisdiction;
+- in respect of applications related to companies, until completion of liquidation/deregistration proceedings, the court in whose area the company has its principal office has exclusive jurisdiction;

-- the tribunal where the debtor has its office has exclusive jurisdiction over the applications related to insolvency/ creditors’ arrangements;
+- the tribunal in whose area the debtor's registered office is located has exclusive jurisdiction over applications related to insolvency/creditors’ arrangements;

-- applications submitted by a professional against a consumer may be lodged only with the court where the consumer has their domicile.
+- applications submitted by a professional against a consumer may be lodged only with the court in whose area the consumer is domiciled.

 3 Where specialised courts have jurisdiction how can I find out which one I have to address?